-Difference in mathematical calculation: Difference in mathematical calculation is amortized by the straight-line method over a defined period not exceeding the average remaining period of employment (15 years) and is recognized as profit or loss in the consolidated fiscal year subsequent to its occurrence.
+Actuarial gains and losses are amortized by the straight-line method over a defined period not exceeding the average remaining period of employment (10 to 15 years) and is recognized as profit or loss in the consolidated fiscal year subsequent to its occurrence.

-Consolidated subsidiaries and subsidiary corporations, etc. apply the non-actuarial method that assumes the amount required for voluntary resignation at the end of the one-year period to be the projected benefit obligation in computing the net defined benefit liability and retirement benefit expenses.
+Certain consolidated subsidiaries and subsidiary corporations, etc. apply the non-actuarial method that assumes the amount required for voluntary resignation at the end of the current fiscal year to be the projected benefit obligation in computing the net defined benefit liability and retirement benefit expenses.